HackThisSite/Ostiary-Client-PHP/doc/api/Client.md

 public getSessionFromCookie (string $cookie_name, array $options)
 ```

-Get an Ostiary session by the contents of a cookie
+Get an Ostiary session from the contents of a cookie